Remote Environments & VS Code

 What it is

-A cloud-hosted VS Code environment with a terminal, file explorer, and pre-installed tools.
+A cloud-hosted Ubuntu environment with VS Code, a terminal, file explorer, and pre-installed tools like Node.js and git.
 You get a real Linux shell with full internet access — no local installation needed.
+It looks and works exactly like the desktop VS Code app, and you can install Claude Code, Gemini CLI, Codex CLI, and Copilot CLI just like you would on any local Linux machine.

 How to use it